cal-weng/Terminus-docs/docs/use-cases/stream-media.md

 - Install and set up Jellyfin for media streaming.

 ## Enable Olares VPN connection
-To achieve smooth streaming, [enable VPN connection](../manual/larepass/private-network.md) in LarePass for your streaming device.
-This ensures all traffic from devices routes through the dedicated network to Olares, providing fast speed and stable performance.
+To achieve smooth streaming across networks, [enable VPN connection](../manual/larepass/private-network.md) in LarePass for your streaming device.
+Devices with activated VPN will use the VPN connection to access Olares, whether through the LarePass client or a browser.
 :::tip
 For different LarePass download options, visit [the official page](https://olares.com/larepass).
 :::

 <!--@include: ./remote.reusables.md{4,22}-->

-Once enabled, you can also access your applications using the format: `https://[RouteID].[OlaresDomainName]`.

-Devices with activated VPN will use the VPN connection to access Olares, whether through the LarePass client or a browser.

 ## Access media files in LarePass
 After enabling VPN, you can browse media files stored on Olares.